 13. Ancient Zen vegan and vegetarian cooking class)

-Learn about shojin ryori, the ancient Zen Buddhist vegan and vegetarian cuisine, with a friendly host who's somewhat of an expert in this 700-year-old cooking practice.
+Learn about shojin ryori, the ancient Zen Buddhist vegan and vegetarian cuisine, with a friendly host who's somewhat of an expert in this centuries-old cooking practice.

-First, watch an expert cook delicious vegetarian food with seasonal ingredients before trying for yourself, guided towards a delicious meal made by your own hand.
+First, watch an expert cook delicious vegetarian food with seasonal ingredients.
+Then, you’ll get to try it for yourself, being guided every step of the way as you make a delicious meal with your own hands.

 Note: Shojin ryori is famously accessible for strict dietary requirements, so please let your host know ahead of time if you require a kosher, vegan or halal menu.